 There are a ton of different ways to manage your stress, you just need to find the solution that works best for you.
 When the stress is at bay, you will not be as tempted to return to that habitual comfort of grabbing a soda.

-OLIPOP is a delicious tonic that’s great for digestive health thanks to fiber content, prebiotics, and botanicals.
+OLIPOP is a delicious soda with 2-5g of sugar that’s also great for digestive health thanks to our high-fiber and prebiotic content.
 It comes in flavors that range from Classic Root Beer and Vintage Cola to Ginger Lemon to Orange Squeeze and more.

 Create a Support System

-Crack open a can of OLIPOP with a pal and together, cheers to better soda!
-When you’re transitioning away from conventional soda — sugar-filled or diet — you don’t need to do it alone.
+Crack open a can of OLIPOP with a pal and together, cheers to the love of soda (with only 2-5g of sugar)!
+When you’re transitioning away from conventional soda you don’t need to do it alone.
 There is always someone out there that can join you on your journey.
 So band together and support one another.
 There is strength in numbers!

 Quitting Bad Soda: The Takeaway